top of page

 PTI

 Pretrial Intervention (PTI) is governed by Florida Statute 948.08 and is supervised by the Department of Corrections.
-PTI is usually involves felony charges but can include misdemeanor charges.
+PTI can involve felony or misdemeanor charges.
 Like diversion, your case may be dropped after successfully completing the requirements.
-The requirements can be tailored to the indivisible case and can include counseling, education, supervision, medical and psychological treatment.
+The conditions can be tailored to the individual case and can include counseling, education, supervision, medical and psychological treatment.

 DRUG COURT